-Neighbors of the Northwest Branch launched a new environmental education program with the recent installation of two kiosks along the Northwest Branch in Prince George’s County.
-The kiosks provide information about the NNWB mission and its efforts to clean up and protect the watershed as well as how others can join these efforts.
+We launched a new environmental education program in 2024 with the installation of two kiosks along the Northwest Branch Trail in Prince George’s County.
+The kiosks provide information about our mission, our efforts to clean up and protect the watershed and how others can join us.

-Information posted in the kiosks includes seasonal information such as a winter display about the use of salt as ice melt and the hazards of using too much.
-The summer display includes the regular posting of water quality monitoring test results from NWB and other local streams.
+Information posted in the kiosks includes seasonal information.
+For example, we had a winter display about the use of salt as ice melt and the hazards of using too much, and a summer display with water quality monitoring test results from NWB and other local Anacostia tributaries.
 It includes a graphic display of the amount of E-Coli in the streams and analysis of the data to assist people in making safe choices in recreating along the NWB.
-Posters are being designed by board members to keep the display up to date and eye catching.
+Board members design updated posters to keep the display up to date and eye catching.
+The funding for our Prince George's kiosk came from a grant by the Community Foundation of Hyattsville and donations from NNWB members.

 Councilmember (Dist.
 5) Tom Hucker addresses the group about water-related issues.